Have you found yourself moaning about the shift into autumn yet?

 After I’ve practiced or meditated and turned off the tech (alarm set!), I add some lavender drops to my pillows, grab a good book (Harry Potter is one of my favourite bedtime reads.
 Please don’t judge me), and read until I can’t keep my eyes open.

 The more you can mindfully set a rhythm to take time out, notice, move, breathe, and be still, the more connected to this change in season you can be.
 You’ll be more productive, more compassionate, a better parent, partner and friend.
 You’ll just feel better.
 And what else is there?

 Hope this helps you refine your routine, friend.
 Or maybe you’ve got suggestions for me?
 I’m all ears!
 I love talking about this stuff, just leave a comment below.

-If you want to check out all the cool classes I’ve mentioned above, grab a cancel-anytime trial right here and start your feel-better journey.
+If you want to check out all the cool classes I’ve mentioned above, become a member and start your feel-better journey.
 Or, get a free class by taking the quiz: What Kind Of Yoga Rockstar Are You?